oreillymedia/digital_publishing_specialist/README.md

 ## Exercise 4

 Make a copy of and modify the XSL file located at _exercise4/sample.xsl_ so that it removes all `<span>` elements with no attributes and transforms all `<b>` elements to `<strong>` elements in a target HTML file.

-## Exercise 5

-In 140 characters or less, please tell us why you’re interested in joining the O’Reilly Tools team.